vyos/vyos.vyos/README.md

 The Ansible VyOS collection includes a variety of Ansible content to help automate the management of VyOS network appliances.

-This collection has been tested against VyOS 1.3.8 and 1.4.1.
+This collection has been tested against VyOS 1.3.8, 1.4.1 and the current rolling release for 1.5.
+Where possible, compatibility with older versions of VyOS are maintained but not guaranteed.

 ## Communication